DALAI-FIN/dalai-fin.github.io/index_en.md

 <section class="hero-intro">
   <h1>Science-backed tools to boost your language skills</h1>
   <p class="lead">
-    DALAI-FIN is a research project aiming to revolutionize Finnish learning for migrants.
+    The DALAI‑FIN Research Project aims to revolutionize and democratize second‑language teaching and learning for adult immigrants.
-    Over the course of this project, we are building a state-of-the-art, AI-boosted, research-backed language learning ecosystem together with Finnish and Swedish learners and teachers.
+    DALAI-FIN develops a state‑of‑the‑art, AI‑assisted language‑learning ecosystem, in collaboration with Finnish and Swedish learners and teachers.
   </p>
 </section>